alau/dotfiles/README.md

 * Install python3 client for neovim: `pip install neovim`
 * Enter vim and run `:PackUpdate` to install the plugins
 * Verify installation using `:CheckHealth`

-The following packages are required for ctags:
-* ctags (exuberant-ctags in debian)
-* ncurses-term

 The following package is required for clipboard integration:
 * xsel